katriellucas/lecarde-2/README.md

 ## Changelog

+(Catoblepas)
+`ADDED` - Port the Gorgon 1.4.2 changes on Air Dash (Github issue #43) to Catoblepas build (1.4.0).
+(Aceearly1993)

+(Gorgon)
+`ADDED` - Translations to enemy description:
+English/Portuguese/Simplified Chinese - The Lecarde 2 rework project team (Aceearly1993, Katriel, ThePlotTwist, Jeffrey Montoya)
+French - Chernabogue
+Spanish - Jorge Fuentes
+German - Exorion Hagen
+Italian - TheCarsEdge
+Japanese - 狼王之2型
+`ADDED` - "S" and "T" labels on save spots and warp spots in oder to let color weak/color blind people easier to recognize the location of save spots and warp spots on mini map.
+(Aceearly1993)
+`ADDED` - Important UIs on start screen to make players not get lost quickly.
+(Aceearly1993)
+`ADDED` - A hotkey set so that the game's anti-alias can be toggled on/off to fit the preference of more people.
+(Aceearly1993)
+`CHANGED` - In-game credit text to match up the translation contributor lists of Reworked edition.
+(Aceearly1993)
+`CHANGED` - Position of text objects in sub screen that got missed for some reason.
+(Aceearly1993)
+`FIXED` - Now the game window's position will be automatically re-centered once a window size is chosen in video option screen.
+(Aceearly1993)
+`FIXED` - A phenomenon that causes the resized window to flash repeatedly by disabling the ability to run while resizing.
+(Aceearly1993)

 #### [1.4.2] - 2024/2/19 ####

 (Shared)
 `FIXED` - Some Map chip layering errors at Rivoire Cave.
 (Aceearly1993)
 `FIXED` - A bug to text size after resizing the windows display scale to be higher than 100%.
 (Aceearly1993)